MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiremovedeviceinterface.md

 ### -param DeviceInfoSet [in]

-A pointer to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains the device interface to remove.
+A pointer to the <a href="devinst.device_information_sets">device information set</a> that contains the device interface to remove.
 This handle is typically returned by <b>SetupDiGetClassDevs</b>.

 ### -param DeviceInterfaceData [in, out]